Seven Principles of Interior Design

 Use similar design elements to unify your decorating scheme.
 For instance, painting each room a different color can be jarring.
 However, if you unify the spaces by using a limited palette of complimentary colors, you will create visual flow and harmony.

 Balance in interior design refers to the proper distribution of objects in a room to create visual balance.
 There are three ways to create balance in a room:

 Using symmetrical balance is the most common way to accomplish visual equilibrium.
 To create symmetrical balance on a mantel, place one large object in the center (like a painting) and place matching objects on either side of the mirror.
 This is a simplistic example, but it illustrates perfect balance.

 When employing asymmetrical balance in your home, you will create a more relaxed feel.
 Let’s use the mantel example again.
 Instead of matching candlesticks, you can substitute dissimilar objects with similar dimensions to maintain that even distribution of visual weight.
 Although it takes a bit more effort to achieve, asymmetry will give your room a more casual appearance.

-Rhythm, in music and interior design, are similar in nature.
+Rhythm in music and rhythm in interior design are similar in nature.
 Consider the rhythmic beat of a song and repetitive design elements in a room.
-Your foot taps to the beat and your eye bounces about a room to take in the design elements.
-Bring a sense of rhythm and movement to your rooms with color, shape, size, texture or pattern through repetition, progression, transition.
+Your foot taps to the beat, and your eye bounces about a room to take in the design elements.
+Bring a sense of rhythm and movement to your rooms with color, shape, size, texture or pattern through repetition, progression and transition.